On joint properties of vertices with a given degree or label in the random recursive tree: Preliminary results

 We now present some results related to the sets $\A$ and $\B$, which are based on several results from~\cite{Esl16}.
-Though we defined the truncated selection sets and the truncated depth in terms of a general truncation sequence $t_n$, it suffices to consider only the case $t_n=\lceil (\log n)^2\rceil$ in the following lemmas.
+Though we defined the truncated selection sets and the truncated depth in terms of a general truncation sequence $t_n$, it suffices to consider only the case $t_n=\lceil (\log n)^2\rceil$ in the following lemmas (as we will mostly use this choice for $t_n$ in what follows).

 \begin{lemma}[Lemma $3.1$, \cite{Esl16}] Let $\delta\in(0,2)$ and let $t_n=\lceil (\log n)^2\rceil$.
 If $\bar d=(d_i)_{i\in[k]}\in\N_0^k$ satisfies $d_i<(2-\delta)\log n$ for all $i\in[k]$, then $\B\subseteq \A$. \end{lemma}